 So if you’re a business that has a conscious social media marketing strategy, you may have found yourself asking, how do Instagram promotions work?

-Let’s start with bit of background on the features open to businesses on Instagram.
+Let’s start with bit of background on Instagram promotions and the features open to businesses on Instagram.

 In the last couple years Instagram has been rolling out bundles of features to help businesses utilize the massive reach on their social media platform.
 These include a plethora of new promotional ad features, analytics, and quality of life improvements.